cha2ranga/powerstore-csm-resiliency/README.md

 rke2-m1   Ready    control-plane,etcd,master   9m31s   v1.24.12+rke2r1
 ```

-## this file contains cluster details. you can rename it as kubeconfig and use it. you can even copy it to .kube/config directoy
+Following file contains cluster details. you can rename it as kubeconfig and use it. you can even copy it to .kube/config directoy

 /etc/rancher/rke2/rke2.yaml

-## start services for worker nodes
+Let's start services for worker nodes

 ```bash
 systemctl enable rke2-agent.service
 ```

-## now you can add the worker nodes
+Now you can add the worker nodes
 ```bash
 mkdir -p /etc/rancher/rke2/
 vi /etc/rancher/rke2/config.yaml